sjillani87/simulating_legislatures/README.md

 # simulating_legislatures

-This collection of code explores how legislative polarization varies as the bargaining space changes
+This collection of code examines how polarization (as measured using the DW-NOMINATE algorithm) varies as a function of the bargaining space.